EFTEC/BladeOne/README.md

 @endselect()
 ```

-This new syntaxis add an (optionally) a non-selected row.
+This new syntax adds an (optionally) non-selected row.
 Also, BladeOneHTML adds multiple select, fixed values (without array), grouped select and many more.